HTC Vive: Vive Focus

-The Vive Focus is a standalone headset which does not require a computer to operate.
-It targets the business market, and supports a small, remote-like controller, or motion controllers using three degrees of freedom.
-The headset uses a Qualcomm Snapdragon 835 system-on-chip.
+Vive Focus is a line of standalone headsets which do not require a computer to operate.
+It targets the business market, competing primarily with Meta Quest.

+The first-generation Vive Focus used a Qualcomm Snapdragon 835 system-on-chip, with input provided via either a small, remote-like controller, or motion controllers using three degrees of freedom.
 It was initially released exclusively in China, and launched internationally in November 2018.

-In February 2019, HTC announced the Vive Focus Plus, a refresh model with updated motion controllers that support six degrees of freedom, and design tweaks for improved weight distribution.
+In February 2019, HTC announced the Vive Focus Plus, a hardware refresh with updated motion controllers that support six degrees of freedom, and design tweaks for improved weight distribution.

 A direct successor known as the Vive Focus 3 was unveiled in May 2021.
 It uses the Qualcomm Snapdragon XR2 system-on-chip, has a per-eye resolution of 2448×2448 at 90 Hz, a 120-degree field of view, and improved comfort.
 It supports Vive Business Streaming for playing VR content from a computer.
+In September 2024, HTC unveiled the Vive Focus Vision, an updated version of the Focus 3 with an improved strap and cooling system, 12 GB of RAM, 16 megapixel color passthrough cameras, foveated rendering support, and DisplayPort over USB-C (with an update for wired PC tethering at up to 120 Hz scheduled to be released by the end of the year).
+It is backward compatible with accessories designed for the Focus 3.

 Vive Cosmos

 Also at CES 2019, HTC announced the Vive Cosmos, which began shipping on 3 October 2019.

 Similarly to the Oculus Quest and Rift S, it uses "inside-out" tracking, whereby the controllers are tracked using six cameras in the front faceplate of the headset rather than external base stations.
 Due to its use of inside-out tracking, the Vive Cosmos does not use the wand controllers used by other Vive models, and ships with a different controller that is nearly identical in design and functionality to the second-generation Oculus Touch controllers.

-The Cosmos features a 90 Hz LCD display, with a 110-degree field of review and overall resolution of 2880×1700.
-It supports interchangeable faceplates to change its functionality, such as an External Tracking faceplate (which supports tracking with base stations).
+The Cosmos features a 90 Hz LCD display, with a 110-degree field of view and overall resolution of 2880×1700.
+It supports interchangeable faceplates to change its functionality, such as an External Tracking faceplate (which supports tracking with SteamVR base stations).
 The faceplate can also be lifted up like a visor, allowing the user to see the outside world without fully taking off the headset.